dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

 7. Connecting Eslint and TravisCI

-    By default all Node.js configurations of Travis run `npm test` automatically after the build completes.
+    By default all Node.js configurations of Travis run `npm test` or `yarn test` automatically after the build completes.

-    `npm test` can be configured to run a script of your choice, we will be running `eslint`.
+    `yarn test` can be configured to run a script of your choice, we will be running `eslint`.
     Later we can replace this with tests once your project has those.

     Below is a sample `package.json` file that runs eslint on all javascript files in your src directory